thingsboard/thingsboard/docker/README.md

 For example to see ThingsBoard node logs execute the following command:

 `
-$ docker-compose logs -f tb
+$ docker-compose logs -f tb1
 `

 Or use `docker-compose ps` to see the state of all the containers.